 Exposure to Carbon Monoxide

 Carbon monoxide is an odorless, tasteless, and colorless lethal gas.
 When inhaled, it replaces oxygen composition in the body, leading to dire symptoms or death.
-For this reason, we strongly recommend all Sacramento residents install a carbon monoxide detector and ensure it is functional at all times.
+For this reason, we strongly recommend installing a carbon monoxide detector and ensuring it is functional.

 Mold Problems